Defeating Procrastination: Tips for Growing Your Business

-According to a 2020 survey from IBM, 54% of respondents said, as a result of the pandemic, they would now prefer to permanently work from home and 75% said they would like the option to work remotely part-time.
-With this shift, it’s important to offset temptations to procrastinate.
+According to a 2020 survey from IBM, 54% of respondents said, as a result of the pandemic, they would now prefer to permanently work from home, and 75% said they would like the option to work remotely part-time.
+With this shift, it’s important to offset temptations for procrastination.

-As a small business owner, even saying the word, 'procrastination fills me with all sorts of yucky emotions like guilt, frustration, boredom, resentment, and self-doubt - I could go on and perhaps you could think of some words to add to my list, I certainly can!
+As a small business owner, even saying the ‘p’ word fills me with all sorts of yucky emotions like guilt, frustration, boredom, resentment, and self-doubt - I could go on, and perhaps you could think of some words to add to my list, I certainly can!

-Procrastination can be seen as the enemy - it's a real danger for us.
+Putting off tasks can be seen as the enemy - it's a real danger for us.
 It gets in the way of us doing the work we’re meant to do, meeting our goals and growing a sustainable business.
-We have things to accomplish that will help move our lives forward and we don’t want the big ‘P’ to stand in our way.
+We have things to accomplish that will help move our lives forward, and we don’t want the big ‘P’ to stand in our way.

 Overwhelm

-For me, I recognise overwhelm as a big factor for procrastination.
-I’m a bit of a perfectionist but I also love to learn and I can become easily distracted taking in new information that I believe will be relevant for my business.
-This combination of wanting to do my best but with too many options to follow, can lead to procrastination = overwhelm.
+For me, I recognise overwhelm as a big factor for postponement.
+I’m a bit of a perfectionist, but I also love to learn, and I can become easily distracted by taking in new information that I believe will be relevant for my business.
+This combination of wanting to do my best but with too many options to follow can lead to playing for time = overwhelm.

-You’ll have your own triggers for procrastination - read on for some tips that might help you, or at least help you to recognise your triggers and in turn, identify patterns.
+You’ll have your own triggers for dilly-dallying - read on for some tips that might help you, or at least help you to recognise your triggers and, in turn, identify patterns.
 The great news?
-Knowing your triggers and patterns means you’re half-way there to overcoming them.
+Knowing your triggers and patterns means you’re halfway there to overcoming them.

-For any word lovers out there (yes, me!), procrastination comes from the latin verb procrastinare meaning to put off until tomorrow.
-It also comes from the greek word akrasia - meaning to do something against our better judgement.
+For any word lovers out there (yes, me!), procrastination comes from the Latin verb procrastinare, meaning to put off until tomorrow.
+It also comes from the Greek word akrasia, meaning to do something against our better judgment.

 It’s about avoidance

-Because if you think about it, the very act of procrastinating, is communicating something to you.
+Because if you think about it, the very act of stalling is communicating something to you.

 We all have those tasks within our business that we hate and will try to avoid at all costs.
-For me, I dislike bookkeeping and accounting (anyone else?).
-I know this task has to be done regularly but I often find myself avoiding it.
-Knowing that we are avoiding something within our business is good information, it’s a clue - I’ll talk more about this later on.
+I dislike bookkeeping and accounting (anyone else?).
+I know this task has to be done regularly, but I often find myself avoiding it.
+Knowing that we are avoiding something within our business is good information; it’s a clue - I’ll talk more about this later on.

 You’re not lazy